Girls-Girls-Inc/const-arch-app/README.md

 ```

 ### Copy the environment file
-Copy `.env`(found in our submission docuementation) - which contains the Service Account Key - into the top level directory.
+Copy `.env` (found in our submission documentation) - which contains the Service Account Key - into the top-level directory.

 ```
 const-arch-app/